maria96kang/Y-Type/README.md

 # Y-Type
 A replica of the typing game made by Dominic Szablewski where the user has to destroy enemies by correctly typing the words that appear on the screen.
+Made in 2014.